 - Leave no Trace: Be a responsible traveler, it is all about enjoying nature and ensuring you help to preserve the environment.

-Let’s start this great list of places to go hiking in the USA to add to your bucket list with one of the most extraordinary places to go hike in the country.
+Let’s start this list of the bucket list hikes in the USA with one of the most extraordinary places to go hike in the country.
 Also, it is the largest National Park in the United States – Denali National Park.
 It is a very popular destination for any Alaska itinerary, and it deserves to have at least 2-days reserved just to explore the hiking trails.

 Located about halfway between Anchorage and Fairbanks, Denali National Park and Preserve can be reached via the Parks Highway (Alaska Route 3), air services into McKinley National Park Airport, or the Denali Star Train.